By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 • Stealing anyone’s property

-In cases of disruptive behaviour, a “No Trespass Order” may be issued and the student may be required to vacate the premises, with their belongings, immediately.
+91. In cases of disruptive behaviour, a “No Trespass Order” may be issued and the Resident may be required to vacate the premises, with their belongings, immediately.

-73. Car and bicycle underground parking is available by registration for a monthly fee.
+92. Car, bicycle, e-bike, scooter and electric scooter underground parking is available by registration for a monthly fee.
 Monthly fee does not include the charging of e-bikes or external batteries.

-74. Bicycles are not allowed in residence rooms or common areas and are to be kept in the underground parking only.
+93. Bicycles, scooters, hoverboards are not allowed in residence Rooms or Common Areas and are to be kept in the underground parking only.

-TC management reserves the right to make additional rules and regulations to ensure safety, security and cleanliness of the premises and for preservation of good order therein.
+TC management reserves the right to make additional Occupancy Rules and Regulations to ensure safety, security and cleanliness of the premises and for preservation of good order therein.

-Violation of TARTU COLLEGE Rules and Regulations may be grounds for immediate expulsion.
+Violation of TARTU COLLEGE Occupancy Rules and Regulations may be grounds for immediate expulsion.

 If you have any concerns regarding the above, please contact us.